prashant-kikani/prashant-kikani.github.io/questions.markdown

 > If I am not happy, what is the point of everything that I am doing?

-Happiness should be at the center of everything that we do.
-If we are losing happiness by getting something else, that's not worth it.
+Long-term happiness should be at the center of everything that we do.
+If we are losing happiness by getting something else, I don't think that's worth it.

 <hr style="height:0px; color:rgb(240,240,240); background-color:#DCDCDC;"><br/>